MagiilaYT/BoredAF/README.md

- # Disclaimer: I don't update this page as offten so if you came to take the code it's most likely going to be 1 or 2 versions behind
+<code style="color : red"># Disclaimer: I don't update this page as offten so if you came to take the code it's most likely going to be 1 or 2 versions behind</code>

 Why hello there Idk what you expected to see here.